-One kind of evidence for sequence in time is plausible developments: trajectories.
-I here identify four trajectories in the New Testament Gospels, Matthew, Mark, Luke, and John, and find that they imply the sequence Mk > Mt > Lk > Jn.
+Abstract.
+I here consider the relative dates of the New Testament Gospels, Matthew, Mark, Luke, and John, in their canonical form.
+I find that they are linked by developments, here called Trajectories, which imply the sequence Mk > Mt > Lk > Jn.

-- 1. The Divinization Trajectory.
+1. The Divinization Trajectory.
 Jesus in Mark is a man.
-He first makes contact with God at his Baptism (Mk 1:10, "Straightway . . . he saw the heavens rent asunder, and the Spirit as a dove descending upon him").
+He first makes contact with God at his Baptism (Mk 1:10, "Straightway... he saw the heavens rent asunder, and the Spirit as a dove descending upon him").
 His divine power is drained in use (Mk 5:30, "perceiving . . . that the power from him had gone forth"), renewed by prayer (Mk 9:29, "This kind [of demon] can come out by nothing, save by prayer"), and lost at his Crucifixion (Mk 15:34, "My God, my God, why hast thou forsaken me?").
 Matthew gives Jesus a divine birth (Mt 1:18, "Mary . . . was found with child of the Holy Spirit"), thus making him godlike from the beginning.
 Luke tops this by giving his cousin John the Baptist also a divine birth (Lk 1:36f, the angel to Mary: "And behold, Elizabeth thy kinswoman . . . hath conceived a son in her old age"), and by having John acknowledge Jesus prenatally (Lk 1:41, "When Elizabeth heard the salutation of Mary, the babe leaped in her womb").
 In John, Jesus exists from the beginning of the universe (Jn 1:1, "In the beginning was the Word;" 1:14, "And the Word became flesh, and dwelt among us").
-Founders are often aggrandized by their followers, and nothing could be more natural than this increasing divinization of Jesus, and the associated reluctance to ascribe to him any human feelings or shortcomings.
-The implied order is Mk > Mt > Lk > Jn. - 2.
-The Mary Trajectory.
+Founders are often aggrandized by their followers, and nothing could be more natural than this increasing divinization of Jesus, or the associated reluctance to ascribe to him any human feelings or shortcomings.1 The implied order is Mk > Mt > Lk > Jn.

+2. The Mary Trajectory.
 Mary is rejected by Jesus in Mark (Mk 3:33f, "Who are my mother and brothers?").
-In Matthew, Mary is favored by God to be Jesus' mother (Mt 1:20f, the angel to Joseph: "Do not fear to take Mary your wife, for that which is conceived in her is of the Holy Spirit").
+In Matthew, Mary is favored by God to be Jesus's mother (Mt 1:20f, the angel to Joseph: "Do not fear to take Mary your wife, for that which is conceived in her is of the Holy Spirit").
 In Luke Mary reacts fully and eloquently to the news that she is to be so favored (Lk 1:46f, the Magnificat).
 Luke adds a childhood narrative of Jesus in the Temple, where Mary speaks to Jesus (Lk 2:41-51).
-In John, for reasons above noted, there is no birth scene, but Mary is part of Jesus' ministry.
+In John, for reasons above noted, there is no birth scene, but Mary is part of Jesus's ministry.
 She persuades him to perform his first miracle at Cana (Jn 2:3f, Mary to the servants: "Whatsoever he saith unto you, do it"), and at the end is touchingly commended by him, from the very cross, to the care of a disciple (Jn 19:26f, "Jesus . . . saith unto his mother, Woman, behold thy son.
-Then saith he to the disciple, Behold thy mother").
+Then saith he to the disciple, Behold, thy mother").
 It is emotionally unlikely that the later Jesus tradition increasingly disdained Mary.
 The implied order is Mk > Mt > Lk > Jn.